htanwar922/Language-Adversarial-Network/Readme.md

 __Language-Adversarial Training__ technique for the cross-lingual model transfer problem learns a language-invariant hidden feature space to achieve better cross-lingual generalization.

-In this project, we present our language-adversarial training approach in the context of __Cross-lingual text classification (CLTC)__
+This project is a tensorflow implementation of language-adversarial training approach in the context of __Cross-lingual text classification (CLTC)__

 We classify a product review into five categories corresponding to its star rating.